 Mike from LiveTravelTeach

-I visited the Pyeongchang Winter Festival back in January of 2015 and they were just getting ready for the 2018 Olypmics.
+I visited the Pyeongchang Trout Festival back in January of 2015 and they were just getting ready for the 2018 Olypmics.
 It was great back then and will surely just keep growing as the Olympics get closer!
-Situated close to a ski resort you can easily have a day on the slopes and then spend some time at the festival afterwards.
-You can find massive Ice sculptures, sledding, Ice ATV rides and even curling!
-As with any Korean festival there are plenty of tasty foods to try and there will be plenty of rice wine.
-Rather than keep explaining it why not just watch this video of the Pyeongchang Winter Festival!
+Situated close to a ski resort you can easily have a day on the slopes and then spend some time at the festival afterward.
+Other than Ice fishing, you will find massive Ice sculptures, sledding, Ice ATV rides and even curling!
+As with any Korean festival, there are plenty of tasty foods to try and there will be plenty of rice wine.
+Rather than keep explaining it why not just watch this video of the Pyeongchang Trout Festival!

 Pyeongchang Winter Festival Info